-M is the total number of departments in the layout and θ indicates the artificial outside department.
+M is the total number of departments in the layout and 0 indicates the artificial outside department.

 After the original graph is constructed three possible improvement steps can be executed.
 The options are none, two exchange, and three exchange.
 None does not execute an improvement step.
 Two exchange attempts to improve the graph in a steepest descent manner by attempting two department exchanges.
 It computes the savings generated by removing two departments out of the graph and swapping their position.
 The savings are based on an increase in the adjacency score.
-The exchange with the largest savings among all possible combinations of two departments is determined and if these savings are positive then those two departments are exchanged.
-The process repeats until no further improvements can be made.
-Three exchange attempts to improve the graph in a steepest descent manner by attempting three department exchanges.
+The exchange with the largest savings among all possible combinations of two departments is determined and if these savings are positive then those two departments are exchange attempts to improve the graph in a steepest descent manner by attempting three department scan be made.
+Three department exchanges.
+It computes the savings generated by removing three department exchanges.
 It computes the savings generated by removing three departments out of the graph and swapping their position.
+The savings are based on an increase in the adjacency score are based on an increase in the adjacency score.
+The exchange are based on an increase in the adjacency score.
+The exchange with the largest savings are based on an increase in the adjacency score.
+The exchange with the largest savings are based on an increase in the adjacency score.

-The savings are based on an increase in the adjacency score.
-The exchange with the largest savings among all possible combinations of three departments is determined and if these savings are positive then those three departments are exchanged.
+possible combinations of three departments is determined and if these savings are positive then those three departments are exchanged.
 The process repeats until no further improvements can be made.
 Computational processing time increases sharply with the amount of improvement processing.